 Surprisingly, during my time of giving full vent to my anger and lashing out at God, my heart started to heal and soften.
 Things weren’t OK, but I calmed down, and eventually, I had enough energy to start praying, reading the Bible, talking to friends and hoping again.
 This was because God knew I had a broken heart and was out of my mind.
 What’s more, God cared for me even as I rejected Him.

-Now listen, Quittin’, our stories are not a perfect parallel.
-I can’t imagine the sadness you feel.
+Now listen, our situations are likely not a perfect parallel.
+I can’t imagine the sadness/stress/worry you feel.
 But I do get the idea of being so afraid that God will give another “no,” or another bout of silence, that you just stop asking.

-Like any relationship, dare I say even the one with your struggling friend, the darkest and most honest times often lead to deeper levels of love and trust—because someone was willing to go there and be real when it wasn’t easy.
+Like any relationship, the darkest and most honest times often lead to deeper levels of love and trust—because someone was willing to go there and be real when it wasn’t easy.

 “Count it all joy, my brothers, when you meet trials of various kinds, for you know that the testing of your faith produces steadfastness.
 And let steadfastness have its full effect, that you may be perfect and complete, lacking in nothing” (James 1:2-4).